The Anglesea Arms

 The Black Lion, Hammersmith

-This historic, low-ceilinged pub sits on the river between Hammersmith and Chiswick and is one of the most popular of the local pubs with open fires.
-With a large patio beer garden, The Black Lion is also a favourite hangout through the summer but in the winter, it’s the perfect cosy pub to while away an afternoon.
+This historic, low-ceilinged pub sits on the river between Hammersmith and Chiswick and is one of the most popular local pubs with an open fire.
+With a spacious patio beer garden, The Black Lion is a favourite haunt in summer, but in winter, its crackling fire and intimate setting make it the perfect spot to while away an afternoon.

 The Dove, Hammersmith

-One of London’s most cherished historic pubs, The Dove is an incredibly cosy pub that has a large open fireplace in the dining room.
-This waterside pub is famed for having the smallest bar room in the world where Charles II and Nell Gwynne once dined.
+On a chilly evening, stepping into The Dove feels like walking into history, with its low wooden beams and warm fireplace.
+This waterside pub is famed for having the smallest bar room in the world, where Charles II and Nell Gwynne once dined.

 Cosy Gastropubs in West London